MIGHTY NINETY

 -U.S. Navy photo reproduced from www.navsource.org, contributed by Bill Taylor

 The Zeke's bomb punched through without detonating, but the crashing plane engine damaged her steering gear.
 Although no longer connected by fueling hoses, the two ships were still underway and now one was out of control.
-Hannah changed her speed and course to back emergency full, left full rudder.
+HANCOCK changed her speed and course to back emergency full, left full rudder.
 HALSEY POWELL shot out in front of the carrier, cutting under her bow hard to port.
 The ships missed collision by a matter of feet.
 Almost at the same time, another Japanese plane made a bombing run on HANCOCK and was brought down by her gunners--ending a very hectic few minutes.

 The out-of-control HALSEY POWELL pulls away from HANCOCK following the near collision, smoke trailing from her fantail.
 Both ships have made hard turns to port in front of another destroyer at right.

 Two Japanese bombs barely missed Big E on 20 March 1945 before she was damaged by friendly fire from her screen.
 This photo depicts the first bomb as it detonates in the water.
-The photo appears to have been taken from the ship directly behind
+The photo appears to have been taken from the ship directly behind ASTORIA in the screen.

 -photo reproduced from www.cv6.org, James C. Barnhill source

 Less than 15 minutes later, at 1626, another Japanese plane dove on Big E and released another bomb.
 Heavy gunfire erupted from ships throughout the task group as the plane made its run.
-The deck log of NORTH CAROLINA BB-55 recorded that her antiaircraft guns “opened fire on Japanese aircraft but it was able to drop [a] bomb on
+The deck log of NORTH CAROLINA BB-55 recorded that her antiaircraft guns “opened fire on Japanese aircraft but it was able to drop [a] bomb on ENTERPRISE creating an explosion and fire forward.”
+Indeed, smoke began to pour from ENTERPRISE forward of her island, and other ships may have drawn the same initial conclusion that the Japanese bomb had found its mark.

 However, the bomb had also missed Big E, this time to starboard.
 Instead she had been struck by two stray 5-inch/38 caliber rounds from ships in her screen.
-Many ships were firing on the plane as it dove toward
+Many ships were firing on the plane as it dove toward ENTERPRISE, and the antiaircraft fire had dipped too close to her deck.
+The two stray rounds detonated over her almost simultaneously, the more serious of which struck Big E’s 40mm mounts on her starboard forward flight deck.
+Fragments from the explosion struck the fuel tanks of two F6F Hellcats in the area, and flaming aviation gasoline spilled out onto her deck.
+Two more planes ignited and 40mm rounds from the two destroyed mounts began to cook off.

 CLICK PHOTO TO ENLARGE

--photo taken by
+-photo taken by USS ASTORIA ship's photographer Herman Schnipper

 Twenty minutes after the explosions, Japanese bombers renewed their attacks.
-Intent on finishing off the distressed carrier, a third enemy plane dove on
+Intent on finishing off the distressed carrier, a third enemy plane dove on ENTERPRISE.
+The task group again opened fire, and for the third time the bomb missed.

-A single-engine Japanese plane burns as it plunges toward the ocean in this undated photo taken from
+A single-engine Japanese plane burns as it plunges toward the ocean in this undated photo taken from ASTORIA during Okinawa operations.
+The photo appears to have been retouched to accentuate the fiery path of the plane.

 -photo taken by U.S. Navy Photographer's Mate 3rd Class Herman Schnipper